AI-Community-SBU/AI-SBU/README.md

 # React + TypeScript + Vite

+*This was the README.md when I first created the React App with Vite.
+You don't need to understand or even read it, but I kept it here just in case. - Previous Webmaster*

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.